5 Real-World Applications of Extended Reality

 These components fall under the category of immersive technologies that can affect our perceptions.
 Here is a little bit about them:

 Virtual reality: Virtual reality transposes its users to a different setting through a simulated digital experience.
 It makes use of a head-mounted display (HMD) to create an immersive experience by simulating as many experiences as possible.
-Industries such as healthcare and real estate have started using virtual reality significantly.
+Virtual reality app development has witnessed significant adoption in industries like healthcare and real estate.

 Mixed reality: Being the most recent advancement among reality technologies, mixed reality is experienced through mixed reality glasses or headsets where you can interact with physical and digital objects in real-time.